Code-Institute-Submissions/Hermeticpoet-milestone-project-1/README.md

 ## Deployment

 I created a repository on Github, linking my project on Cloud9 to it.
 I committed and pushed content to this respository at various stages of the project, e.g. when I created a new page structure or completed the styling of a group of similar elements.
+I then deployed the website through Github pages.

 ------------